dominik-stumpf/portfolio/static/weblogs-md/Q3stlsqM.md

 The first apparent thing was how close Svelte stands to vanilla JS and doesn't have large abstractions -- It looks like if I was just writing HTML.
 I guess benefit of not having a virtual DOM.

-Svelte solves state management by having a built in state management module which is a bliss to someone who have seen the _horrors of piling up boilerplates._
+Svelte solves state management by having a built in state management module which is beyond convenient in my opinion.

 Then I was introduced to SvelteKit, a meta-framework for Svelte **by Svelte**, similar to NextJS (framework I use with react) because as I found out they inspired each other.